 A large number of our students enjoy their subject so much that they choose to take a further degree, a Masters or PhD.

 Other options include undertaking postgraduate training to become a doctor, teacher or lawyer.
 We run a successful Medical School Application Support programme to help if you want to apply for graduate entry medicine.
+Since the programme started 4 years ago we have achieved remarkable success with 83% of MASP students getting an interview for Medical School and 66% being offered a place.
 Our new 'Introduction to Secondary Teaching in Biology' third year optional module will be of interest if you want a career in teaching.